hamaluik/nomdebebe/README.md

 ## Features

+* Over 110,000 names from over a century of records
 * Fully private—there is no tracking / spying / advertising / etc
-* Baby names from over a century of records
-* Quick swipe each name right or left to like it or dislike it
+* Quickly power through names by swiping or tapping
+* Sort your favourites list manually or automatically
 * Filters to let you hone in on the type of name you want
 * Share your list with a partner and figure out your top names together
 * Light, dark, and OLED black themes for night-time browsing